akinsho/toggleterm.nvim/README.md

   direction = 'vertical' | 'horizontal' | 'window' | 'float',
   -- This field is only relevant if direction is set to 'float' float_opts = {
-    -- The border key *almost* same as supported by 'nvim_win_open' -- see :h nvim_win_open for details on borders
-    -- The 'curved' border is a custom border type
+    -- The border key is *almost* the same as 'nvim_win_open' -- see :h nvim_win_open for details on borders however -- the 'curved' border is a custom border type
     -- not natively supported but implemented in this plugin. border = 'single' | 'double' | 'shadow' | 'curved' | ... other options supported by win open width = <value>,